-Like many services and organisations, the Yellow Card Centre for Scotland has continued to respond to the lifestyle changes that have followed the pandemic.
-These include the reporting of adverse events involving vaccines and treatments for COVID-19 and the reliance on virtual meetings for the purposes of delivering teaching and meeting with board and advisory group members.
+Like many services and organisations, the Yellow Card Centre for Scotland has continued to respond to the ongoing changes that have resulted from the pandemic.
+These include the reporting of adverse events involving vaccines and treatments specifically for COVID-19 while also responding to requests to use virtual methods for teaching and meeting purposes.